Generic axion Maxwell equations: path integral approach: Axion Maxwell equations

 Second, note that due to the DSZ quantization condition applied to Eqs.~\eqref{gEE}-\eqref{gEM}, one expects $g_{a\mbox{ {MM}}} \gg g_{a\mbox{ {EM}}} \gg g_{a\mbox{ {EE}}}$.
+Indeed, the electric charge of the electron $e \ll 1$ is small while its magnetic charge is zero, so substituting these charges into the DSZ quantization condition applied to the pair of particles -- an electron and a given heavy dyon $\psi$ -- we see that $g_{\psi} = 2\pi n / e \gg 1$ ($n \in \mathbb{Z}$) for every dyon.
+Then, the DSZ quantization condition applied to dyons can be solved as an equation for the electric charges $e_{\psi}$ of the dyons: $e_{\psi} = (n^e_i+\theta n^m_i / 2\pi ) \cdot e$ (where $n^e_i, n^m_i \in \mathbb{Z}$, while $\theta \in [0,2\pi )$ is the CP-violating parameter), which assuming $n^e_i, n^m_i \sim 1$ gives $e_{\psi} \sim e \ll 1$.
+Therefore, one can expect $e_{\psi} \ll g_{\psi}$ and thus $g_{a\mbox{ {MM}}} \gg g_{a\mbox{ {EM}}} \gg g_{a\mbox{ {EE}}}$, as mentioned previously.
 Because of this, the effective axion-induced magnetic current is expected to dominate over the effective axion-induced electric current in a given axion detection experiment, which significantly changes the response of the system to the axion dark matter signal compared to the normally considered case described by Eqs.~\eqref{axmax1}-\eqref{axmax4}.
 For instance, this means that in the case where the axion wavelength is much larger than the size of the detector, the dominant effect is given by the axion-induced electric field $\mathbf{E}_a$, as opposed to $\mathbf{B}_a$.
 This represents a clear distinction from the conventional case, cf. Eqs.~\eqref{axmax1}-\eqref{axmax4}, where the dominant axion-induced field in the long-wavelength case is $\mathbf{B}_a$.
 In the case of resonant haloscope experiments, it turns out that the DC magnetic field $\mathbf{B}_0$ normally used yields a system which is not sensitive to the dominant $g_{a\mbox{ {MM}}}$ and $g_{a\mbox{ {EM}}}$ couplings in the non-relativistic limit $|\mathbf{k}_a|/\omega_a \to 0$.
 On the contrary, applying DC electric field $\mathbf{E}_0$ to a cavity resonator, one can achieve sensitivity to the latter two couplings.
 In general, the new couplings $g_{a\mbox{ {MM}}}$ and $g_{a\mbox{ {EM}}}$ provide a lot of unique signatures; the corresponding effects can be easily distinguished from the effects of the conventional $g_{a\gamma \gamma} = g_{a\mbox{ {EE}}}$ coupling in a wide range of experiments.